Invasion of Gozo (1551): Monuments and memorials

 A plaque with an inscription and a fleur-de-lis commemorating de Opuo was installed on the façade of what is believed to be his former residence within the Castello by Gozo's Università in July 1579.
 This has since been replaced by a copy, with the original plaque now being preserved at the Gozo Museum of Archaeology.

 A mosaic monument referencing the attack was made by children under the direction of artist Mary Portelli and it was installed at Villa Rundle Gardens in 2013.
 Another monument commemorating the victims of the attack designed by artist John Grima was installed outside the walls of the Cittadella in 2016 as part of a major restoration project.
+This memorial was gilded by the local artist and Maltese gilder John Pace.

 A street in the Cittadella is named Triq Bernardo DeOpuo and a parking area in Victoria is named Pjazza l-Assedju after the attack.

 As of the 21st century, annual memorials are held on the anniversary of the attack by the Ministry for Gozo.